michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/introduction.markdown

 [2]: ADD EXAMPLE PROJECT URL

-  * **Tied to a specific programming language**

-    Everything must be written in Ruby making it harder to include different programming languages.
+  * **Tied to a specific programming language**: Everything must be written in Ruby making it harder to include different programming languages.
 This can be worked around by calling secondary scripts using the shell from inside the Rakefile.
 Maintaining different shell scripts however add complexity because because the analysis has now moved out of the Rakefile.

-  * **All data in a database**

-    SQL can make generating complex data joins much simpler.
+  * **All data in a database**: SQL can make generating complex data joins much simpler.
 Using a database unconditionally for all types of data however adds complexity in the extra layer of code required to manipulate the data.
     Furthermore the data is effectively hidden.
 To see and get a feel for it you'll need to use a database viewer.

-  * **Mutable project state**

-    Changing files or database tables in different project steps adds mutability to a project.
+  * **Mutable project state**: Changing files or database tables in different project steps adds mutability to a project.
 What state is the project in at any given time?
 If you create a database table in one next step add an additional column in a later current state of the table must be tracked, adding complexity.

 The 'organised bioinformatics approach' makes reproducing and organising a project easer.
 I however think it does not make it simpler.
 Using Rakefiles